FranxYao/franxyao.github.io/index.md

 ### UPDATES

-* Dec 22 2018.
-I will be joining Tencent AI Lab, Seattle in the Summer of 2019 as an NLP research intern.

 * Sep 15 2018.
 I did an Emotional Speech Analysis project at the Columbia Speech Lab, under supervision from professor [Julia Hirschberg](http://www.cs.columbia.edu/~julia/).

   * See the [blog about this project](https://Francix.github.io/blog/Attempts-on-the-Emotional-Speech-Generation).